mendhak/mendhak.github.io/_posts/2021-04-02-raspberrypi-epaper-dashboard.md

 ### Image conversion and display

 The image is converted from the intermediate SVG to PNG, and then the `display.py` renders it to screen using the e-Paper libraries.
-This used to take 30 seconds, but [recent improvements](https://github.com/waveshare/e-Paper/pull/104) have brought it down to just 3-5 seconds.
+This used to take 30 seconds, but [recent improvements](https://github.com/waveshare/e-Paper/pull/104) have brought it down to less than 10 seconds.
+Which is decent, considering the Raspberry Pi Zero hardware.

 It's possible to use the C libraries to make this process even faster, but it requires writing and compiling the display binary yourself.
 It could further be sped up by converting the PNG to a 1-bit BMP so that there's less data to send over the wire.
 The C way would take about 6-8 seconds.